All Episodes

 They think we didn't do enough.

-The average Kentuckian says we did plenty, it was their fault.
+The average Kentuckian says we did plenty.

-And I agree with you, I think there's another disconnect too.
+And I agree with you.

-Um that's in the fact that you know Kentucky was the first state to go Republican in the presidential election, go big Republican in the presidential election, and we have a Democrat governor here uh with a Democrat president, and they just now a week later are getting a federal disaster declaration.
+I think there's another disconnect, too, and that's in the fact that Kentucky was the first state to go Republican in the presidential election, go big Republican in the presidential election.

-Now they had an emergency declaration right after it happened.
+Now, they had an emergency declaration right after it happened.

-Why don't we have an emergency why don't we have a federal disaster declaration?
+Why don't we have a federal disaster declaration?

 We have far too many federal disaster declarations.

-So what you've got is the moral hazard where people in floodplains who should have to be paying prohibitive high insurance or move out of the plane, just rebuild in the same floodplain, knowing full well oh, the feds will bail us out.
+So what you've got is the moral hazard where people in floodplains who should have to be paying prohibitive high insurance or move out of the plane just rebuild in the same floodplain, knowing full well, oh, the feds will bail us out.

-Yeah, and I I agree with you.
+Yeah, I agree with you.

-Did you say the communist news network?
+Did you say the Communist News Network?

 I'm afraid these days that really doesn't narrow it down much.